Tag Archives: CRM

 As new SaaS applications are adopted, it is critical to understand how to best govern and synchronize common business information such as customer contact information (e.g. address, phone, email) across the enterprise.
 Most banks and insurance companies have multiple systems that create and update critical customer contact information, many of them which reside on-premise.
 For example, insurance customers who update contact information such as a phone number or email address while filing an insurance claim will often result in that claims specialist to enter/update only the claims system given the siloed nature of many traditional banking and insurance companies.
 This is the power of Master Data Management which is purposely designed to identify changes to master data including customer records in one or many systems, update the customer master record, and share that across other systems that house and require that update is essential for business continuity and success.

 In conclusion, SaaS adoption will continue to grow in financial services and across other industries.
 The silver lining in the cloud is your data and the technology that supports the consumption and distribution of it across the enterprise.
 Banks and insurance companies investing in new SaaS solutions will operate in a hybrid environment made up of Cloud and core transaction systems that reside on-premise.
 Cloud adoption will continue to grow and to ensure investments yield value for businesses, it is important to invest in a capable and scalable data integration platform to integrate, govern, and share data in a hybrid eco-system.
+To learn more on how to deal with these challenges, click here and download a complimentary copy of the new “Salesforce Integration for Dummies”

 Customers don’t always like change, and new product launch offers variety of changes so it’s important to showcase the value of the change for customers while launching a product.
 One key ingredient that can fuel the successful Product launch is leveraging the rich, varied, multi-sourced, readily available information.
 Yes, tons of information which is like a gold mine and is available to us more easily/readily than ever before from various different sources.
 Industry experts call it Big Data.
 Today Big Data can pull gold out of this information gold mine and positively impact a product launch.
 What follows are 3 secrets of how Product Marketers can tap the power of Big Data for a successful product launch.